jskaza/Neural-Population-Geometry/README.md

 # Neural Network and Biological Neural Circuit Circular Manifold Simulation

-This project simulates a neural network learning to predict the orientation of grating stimuli and analyzes the geometry and topology of the network's internal representations to uncover a circular manifold.
-Additionally, it examines similar structures in biological neural circuits using mouse visual cortex data.
+This is a class project for *ME 225NN: Modeling and Optimization of Neural Networks* at UC Santa Barbara and is based on [Chung & Abbott (2021)](https://www.sciencedirect.com/science/article/pii/S0959438821001227#bib32).
+We simulate a neural network learning to predict the orientation of grating stimuli and analyze the geometry and topology of the network's internal representations to uncover a circular manifold.
+Additionally, it examines similar structures in biological neural circuits using mouse visual cortex recordings.

 ## Overview

 The project demonstrates how both artificial and biological neural networks encode circular data (orientation angles from 0° to 360°) in their latent spaces.
-The key insight is that these networks should learn representations that capture the circular topology of the orientation space.
+See `main.pdf` for the write-up.

 ## Features